openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    `edX ESLint Config`_ is made available as an npm package that can be installed into any Open edX package.

-   **Exception**: The `edX ESLint Config for ES5`_ may be used only where ES5 is in use.
-Both configs may be used in the same codebase through the use of `ESLint configuration cascading`_.

 #. **JavaScript libraries should be installed via npm**

    **Rationale**: It is important that JavaScript libraries are kept